 There’s no shortage of events this December in Japan!
 Attend traditional festivals, run a marathon, and enjoy the illuminations in Kyoto and Osaka before you ring in the New Year.

-We have compiled a great list of events all over Japan, so no matter where you are during your trip, you’ll have plenty to do.
-For events in Tokyo and the surrounding area, please visit our listings on Tokyo Cheapo.
+We have compiled a varied list of events all over Japan, so no matter where you are during your trip, you’ll have plenty to do.
+For events in Tokyo and the surrounding area, head over to our listings on Tokyo Cheapo.

 Kansai events